2025 Performance Program Guidelines

 - Composition competitions (except as part of a larger program of support for composers)

-**Organizations that are part of a commissioning consortium and wish to apply for support for activities related to a commissioned work should contact the Grants Manager for further information.
+**Organizations that are part of a commissioning consortium and wish to apply for support for activities related to a commissioned work should contact our Grants Team for further information.

 Stand-alone recording projects (e.g., a studio album) are not eligible for this program, but may be eligible for the Recording Program.